CodeForPhilly/decentralized-data/tutorials/git-noms-data-models/lessons/redirection-and-piping.md

 ## Prerequisites

-Form a pair with another participant, and make sure that at least one of you is running a Mac.
-(The instructions on this page are written for the Mac OS X command line; the commands are subtly different on Linux and Cygwin.)
+Form a pair with another participant, and make sure that at least one of you is running Linux or Mac OS X.

 ## Goals (Learning Objectives)